Overcome Habits & Addictions

 Similarly, bad habits develop to serve legitimate needs; however, they also have negative consequences that are detrimental to health, emotional well-being, self-image, relationships, career, etc. It is in virtue of these negative consequences that such habits are deemed “bad”.

 Not all bad habits involve using physical substances or doing bodily harm.
-Procrastination, obsessive compulsive behavior, and chronic negative self-talk are examples of bad habits that do emotional harm and damage self-esteem, while attempting to stave off fear, prevent failure, or dissolve guilt.
+Procrastination, obsessive-compulsive behavior, and chronic negative self-talk are examples of bad habits that do emotional harm and damage self-esteem whilst attempting to stave off fear, prevent failure, or dissolve guilt.

 Destructive Habits & Their Negative Effects

-The following list includes just some of the destructive habits we help people overcome and how they can affect your life:
+The following list includes just some of the services we provide and how they can affect individuals :

 Potentially Causing :